Akuli/python-tutorial/basics/editor-setup.md

 Most of these editors are lacking some important features, they have so many features that they would confuse you or they aren't free.
-You can use these editors if you like them, but **I dont recommend these editors for getting started with programming**:
+You can use these editors if you like them, but in my experience **these editors are BAD for getting started with programming**:

+- PyCharm
+- IDLE
 - Emacs
 - Gedit
-- IDLE
 - Nano
 - NetBeans
 - Notepad
 - Pluma
-- PyCharm
 - Spyder
 - Vim
 - Wingware